- Why your body is attacking itself

 When you’ve identified the invader (remember – it may or may not be gluten or dairy – everyone’s body is different), it’s important to eliminate it from your diet completely.
 Removing the food from your diet is vital.
 Your exposure to this foreign particle will cause your antibodies to remain elevated for periods up to a few weeks to even a few months!
 Damage to your body will reoccur during this time and often it will take a long time to recover from.

 As mentioned previously, once you have produced antibodies against the foreign particle – you will ALWAYS produce these antibodies against it.
 Similar to how vaccinations work.
-It is up to you to avoid these problem substances to stop your immune system reacting.
+It is up to you to avoid these problem substances to stop your immune system from reacting.

 Complicated, right?
 I can’t stress enough how important it is to understand as much as you can about this disease and your own autoimmune situation.
 I found Tom O’Brady’s book; The Autoimmune Fix a great source of information.
 Reading this book has given me more hope of reversing my autoimmune symptoms and living a relatively normal life again.